Board of Directors 2023

 He moved to Canada in 2018 where he leads his marketing boutique in the GTA.

-She has managed public art projects for the City of Toronto, Cultural Hotspot, Doors Open, StreetARToronto, MOCA Toronto, Toronto Biennial, Toronto Zoo, Nuit Blanche, Cavalcade of Lights, and Mural Routes.
+She has managed public art projects for the City of Toronto, Cultural Hotspot, Doors Open, StreetARToronto, MOCA Toronto, Toronto Biennial, Toronto Zoo, Nuit Blanche, Cavalcade of Lights, Mural Routes, and Yonge-Dundas Square.
 In 2020, she joined the Executive Committee as the Secretary of the Board at Neilson Park Creative Centre.
-She is currently looking forward to taking on her new role as Vice President of the NPCC Board in 2023.
+Then in 2023, she moved into a new role as Vice President.
+Currently, she is looking forward to taking on her new role as Chair of the NPCC Board in 2024.

-Alejandro Navarro is a multifaceted business technology professional with over 25 years in leading organizations to the launch of cutting edge technologies, management solutions and delivering excellence in project delivery and client management.
+Alejandro Navarro, Director, is a multifaceted business technology professional with over 25 years in leading organizations to the launch of cutting edge technologies, management solutions and delivering excellence in project delivery and client management.
 Collaborative, innovative, and solutions -oriented executing deployment and operational life cycle elements from conception to launch.

 Aleksandra Piascik, Treasurer, brings to NPCC over ten years of professional public sector finance experience working as a Capital Financial Coordinator for Halton Region.
 Aleksandra also holds an Honours Bachelor of Arts Degree from the University of Toronto along with a Master’s of Business Administration Degree from Centenary University of New Jersey.